DOT New Entrant Audit Checklist

 What Are the Four Types of DOT Audits?

-When it comes to the Department of Transportation regulations, you need to be aware of DOT audits that could audit your business.
+Regarding the Department of Transportation regulations, you need to be aware of DOT audits that could audit your business.
 There are four types of DOT audits:

 - New Entrant Safety Audit